Unified reporting across GI practices for a PE-backed MSO

 Monthly Billing Report — charges, payments, adjustments, and collection rates by practice, procedure category, and payer.
 Used by PE ownership and practice administrators to monitor revenue cycle performance.

 Payer Mix Report — revenue breakdown by payer and CPT category across all practices.
-Used for contract renewal strategy and BD allocation decisions.
+Used for contract renewal strategy and business development allocation decisions.

 These reports ran on schedule every cycle.
 No manual assembly.
 No dependence on individual staff members to pull and reconcile exports.